chaos-mesh/website/docs/integrate-chaos-mesh-into-github-actions.md

 sidebar_label: Integrate Chaos Mesh to GitHub Actions
 ---

-This document describes how to integrate Chaos Mesh to custom continuous integration (CI) using chaos-mesh-action.
-It will help you identify issues that have been introduced into system development prior to product release.
+This document describes how to integrate Chaos Mesh to custom the continuous integration (CI) using chaos-mesh-action.
+This helps you identify issues that have been introduced into system development prior to product release.

-The chaos-mesh-action is a GitHub action that have published on [GitHub Marketplace](https://github.com/marketplace/actions/chaos-mesh).
+chaos-mesh-action is a GitHub action that have been released on [GitHub Marketplace](https://github.com/marketplace/actions/chaos-mesh).
 Its source code is on [GitHub](https://github.com/chaos-mesh/chaos-mesh-action) as well.

 ## Design of chaos-mesh-action

-[GitHub Actions](https://docs.github.com/en/actions) are one of features to custom continuous integration (CI) and continuous deployment (CD) supported by GitHub.
-You can easily automate and customize software development workflows right in your repository with GitHub Actions.
+[GitHub Action](https://docs.github.com/en/actions) is the continuous integration (CI) and continuous deployment (CD) feature natively supported by GitHub.
+Using GitHub Action, you can easily automate and customize software development workflows right in your repository with GitHub Actions.

-Combined with GitHub Actions, Chaos Mesh can be smoothly blended into your day-to-day development and tests, ensuring that all codes submitted on GitHub do not have bugs (to pass tests at least) and do not cause logic errors.
-The image below shows chaos-mesh-action integrated to the CI workflow:
+Equipped with GitHub Action, Chaos Mesh can be easily integrated into your daily development and tests, which ensures that all code submitted on GitHub is bug-free (to pass tests at least) without affecting the current logic.
+The image below shows chaos-mesh-action integrated into the CI workflow:

 ![chaos-mesh-action-integrate-in-the-ci-workflow](./img/chaos-mesh-action-integrate-in-the-ci-workflow.png)

 ## Use chaos-mesh-action in GitHub workflow

-The chaos-mesh-action works for GitHub workflow.
-GitHub workflow is a configurable automated process which can be set up in your repository to build, test, pack, publish or deploy any GitHub project.
-Follow the below process to integrate Chaos Mesh to your CI:
+chaos-mesh-action works for GitHub workflow.
+GitHub workflow is a configurable automated process.
+You can set up GitHub workflows in your repository to build, test, pack, publish or deploy any GitHub project.
+To integrate Chaos Mesh into your CI, take the following process:

 - Step 1: Design workflow
 - Step 2: Create workflow